Summer Camp FAQs

 How are medications handled?

-We have a head counselor who is responsible for carrying out the parents' instructions regarding adminisrtation of medications, and you will have an opportunity at check-in to speak privately with the head counselor regarding any medical issues.
+We have a head counselor who will be willing to carry out the parents' instructions regarding adminisrtation of medications, and you will have an opportunity at check-in to speak privately with the head counselor regarding any medical issues.
 We also rely on completed parental consent forms to let us know in advance of any particular health concerns.
+We do not have a nurse on staff.
+The University Police Department is our 911, and the nearest medical facility is just a few miles away.

 Can the campers bring an iPhone?